Lattesnow/ChIPSP/README.md

 The current exported package API includes `removeXYChromosomes()`, `mergeHiCLoops()`, and `chipSPLink()`.

-`removeXYChromosomes()` is an optional preprocessing function to remove rows on chromosome X and chromosome Y from a genomic interval table. `mergeHiCLoops()` merges Hi-C loop output files across replicates and/or resolutions into a unified loop table. `chipSPLink()` performs the core ChIP-SP spatial integration by linking ChIP-seq peaks to distal Hi-C loop anchors and generating a ranked output table.
+`removeXYChromosomes()` is an optional preprocessing function to remove rows on chromosome X and chromosome Y from a genomic interval table. `mergeHiCLoops()` merges Hi-C loop output files across replicates and/or resolutions into a unified loop table. `chipSPLink()` performs the core ChIPSP spatial integration by linking ChIP-seq peaks to distal Hi-C loop anchors and generating a ranked output table.

 ## Input Requirements